vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 grouping, entry validity, and drum-kit coverage passes.
 The full build is warning-free and all 20 CTest targets pass; no test code is added.

+### Keep performance event ordering on its header

+PerformanceEventHeader::order supplies the existing tick/execution-order key.
+Timeline sorting, command-event lookup, normalized-wheel context queries, and MIDI voice-link checks use it directly instead of rebuilding two-field comparisons.
+Standard range projections remove repeated comparator bodies.
+Equal keys retain stable insertion order.
+Delayed transitions still sort by realization.startTick, which can differ from their source header tick.

+This removes 34 production lines.
+Existing same-tick global ordering, tempo ties, modulation updates, and mixed pitch-transition coverage passes.
+The full build is warning-free and all 20 CTest targets pass; no test code is added.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,